Post-Doctoral Fellowships and Research: Application Guidelines

 Applications submitted to the Faculty by 27 January 2025 will undergo internal scrutiny and selected applications will be supported to full submission.
 The outcome of the internal scrutiny will be communicated to all applicants by mid-February and the final deadline for applications submitted to the Funder is likely to be mid-March 2025.

 The Faculty of Classics invites applications for the British Academy’s Postdoctoral Fellowship scheme.
 The scheme funds three years of research on a topic of the applicant’s choice, hosted by a UK higher education institution.
 To determine if you are eligible to apply, please refer to the guidance notes on the British Academy website.
-Applications should be submitted by email to the Classics Research Officer by 1 August 2024.
-Supported cases will be submitted to the University's Research Office by 2nd September 2024.
+Applications should be submitted by email to the Classics Research Officer by 7 July 2025.
 The School of Arts and Humanities is holding an online information session for applicants on 25 July at 2pm; you can register to attend here

 You should contact an appropriate member of the Faculty to act as mentor and to help you develop your application (for a staff list see here).